jce-11/Goal-Detection/README.md

     * Windows: https://github.com/philferriere/cocoapi.
     You must have the Visual C++ 2015 build tools on your path (see the repo for additional details)

-# Projects Using this Model
+# Other Projects Using this Model
 If you extend this model to other datasets or build projects that use it, we'd love to hear from you.

 ### [4K Video Demo](https://www.youtube.com/watch?v=OOT3UIXZztE) by Karol Majek.